 (b) If a German Taxing Authority announces an audit of Rheingold or Valhalla (each is referred to individually as an "Enron Taxpayer"), such Enron Taxpayer will promptly notify DBOFD of such fact; provided, however, that failure to give such prompt notice shall not relieve Deutsche Bank from any liability hereunder except to the extent that Deutsche Bank is materially prejudiced by such failure.
 The Enron Taxpayer will provide DBOFD with a copy of all significant correspondence related to such audit and, upon request, will provide DBOFD with a copy of its German Tax returns.

-(c) If a German Taxing Authority announces an audit of DBOFD that potentially will involve an examination of the Transactions, DBOFD will promptly notify Enron of such fact.
-DBOFD will provide Enron with a copy of all significant correspondence from the German Taxing Authority relevant to the Transactions and will keep Enron reasonably informed of events related to the examination of the Transactions.
+(c) If a German Taxing Authority announces an audit of DBOFD that potentially will involve an examination of the Transactions, DBOFD will promptly notify Enron of such fact; provided, however, that failure to give such prompt notice shall not relieve Enron from any liability hereunder except to the extent that Enron is materially prejudiced by such failure.
+DBOFD will provide Enron with a copy of all significant correspondence, or the relevant portions thereof, from the German Taxing Authority relevant to the Transactions and will keep Enron reasonably informed of events related to the examination of the Transactions.

 (d) Subject to the provisions of this subparagraph (d), an Enron Taxpayer shall permit DBOFD at its own expense to participate in any audit of such Enron Taxpayer by a German Taxing Authority and shall keep DBOFD reasonably informed of events related to such audit.
-The Enron Taxpayer shall allow DBOFD or its appointed counsel, to the extent determined to be appropriate by the Enron Taxpayer: (i) to attend meetings, negotiations or settlement discussions with the relevant German Taxing Authority, provided, however, that the Enron Taxpayer or its designated representative shall control the conduct and content of such meetings, negotiations or discussions; and (ii) to review and comment on significant written communications submitted by the Enron Taxpayer to the German Taxing Authority.
+The Enron Taxpayer shall take such action as is necessary to allow counsel appointed by Deutsche Bank, (i) to attend meetings, negotiations or settlement discussions with the relevant German Taxing Authority, provided, however, that the Enron Taxpayer or its designated representative shall control the conduct and content of such meetings, negotiations or discussions; and (ii) to review and comment on significant written communications submitted by the Enron Taxpayer to the German Taxing Authority.
 Deutsche Bank and DBOFD shall provide to the Enron Taxpayer any information reasonably requested in connection with such audit and otherwise shall cooperate with the Enron Taxpayer in addressing issues raised by the German Taxing Authorities and in complying with requests for information.

 (e) With respect to a formal assessment for German Taxes by a German Taxing Authority with respect to an Enron Taxpayer (a "German Tax Claim"), such Enron Taxpayer shall consult with DBOFD regarding the actions to be taken in connection with the contest or settlement of such German Tax Claim.

-(i) If a German Tax Claim is asserted for which Enron would not be entitled to indemnification under this Agreement (a "Separate Tax Claim"), the decision to prosecute or settle such Separate Tax Claim shall be made by the Enron Taxpayer in its sole discretion, and the Enron Taxpayer shall be responsible for all costs related to the prosecution of such Separate Tax Claim and for the payment of the Advance Tax Payment related to such claim; provided that if the Enron Taxpayer decides to prosecute such Separate Tax Claim in a court, it shall provide to Deutsche Bank a letter releasing Deutsche Bank from any obligation to indemnify Enron under this Agreement for German Tax Losses arising from or attributable to such Separate Tax Claim or the settlement or prosecution thereof.
+(i) If a German Tax Claim is asserted for which Enron would not be entitled to indemnification under this Agreement (a "Separate Tax Claim"), the decision to prosecute or settle such Separate Tax Claim shall be made by the Enron Taxpayer in its sole discretion, and the Enron Taxpayer shall be responsible for all costs related to the prosecution of such Separate Tax Claim and for the payment of the Advance Tax Payment related to such claim; provided that if the Enron Taxpayer decides to prosecute such Separate Tax Claim in a court, it shall provide to Deutsche Bank a letter agreeing to release Deutsche Bank from any obligation to indemnify the Enron Parties under this Agreement for all German Tax Losses due to an Indemnified Tax Claim that is imposed on any of the Enron Parties (for such year and future fiscal years of such Enron Parties) and Contest Costs, in each case directly or indirectly arising from or attributable to the prosecution of such Separate Tax Claim .
 The Enron Taxpayer will provide DBOFD with a copy of all significant correspondence related to the settlement or proceeding involving a Separate Tax Claim.